anibue/vit-pytorch/README.md

 <img src="./images/mp3.png" width="400px"></img>

-New <a href="https://arxiv.org/abs/2207.07611">paper</a> that introduces masked position prediction pre-training criteria.
+New `<a href="https://arxiv.org/abs/2207.07611">`paper `</a>` that introduces masked position prediction pre-training criteria.
 This strategy is more efficient than the Masked Autoencoder strategy and has comparable performance.

 ```python
 import torch